esentio/Yamo/README.md

 You can use `Join<...>` in filtering and sorting methods as well.

 As you can see, all `Article` objects now contain their description in `Label` property.
 Why when we didn't explicitly requested that?
 Actually, we did.
 Calling `SelectAll` means that all columns of all tables are returned.
 But that's only one part of the puzzle.
-Second is that we defined navigation property in the model:
+Additionally, we have defined navigation property in the model:

 ```c#
 modelBuilder.Entity<Article>();